 The Top Hat opened on October 16, 1961.
 The Top Hat had a full house that night with about 800 patrons, singing and dancing to the Ernie Rouse Trad Band.
 The Top Hat prided itself on providing the best entertainment and Bernie wasted no time appointing Ernie Rouse together with another local band, Johnny and the Contacts, as his resident bands.
 They alternated with each other for the next five years.

-“We kept admission prices reasonable, had a capacity crowd size of 785, and no pass-outs were issued,” says Bernie, “the Council would do random checks nightly to check the numbers on out ticket admission books.”
+“We kept admission prices reasonable, had a capacity crowd size of 785, and no pass-outs were issued,” said Bernie, “the Council would do random checks nightly to check the numbers on out ticket admission books.”

 Part of the success of the place was due to Bernie’s strict dress code.
 Tickets at the door on opening night were purchased from a lady sitting inside a seven foot circular Top Hat at the bottom of the stairway.